OpenAI runtime authorization

 Approval workflows

 Route sensitive function calls to human approval queues.
-Approvers get Slack or email notifications with full context.
-One-click allow or deny.
+Approvers get configured approval channel or email notifications with the function name, arguments, policy, and context.

-Every function call logged with name, arguments, decision, and timestamp.
-Queryable via API or dashboard.
-Export for SOC2 and compliance reporting.
+Each guarded function call can be recorded with name, arguments, decision, and timestamp.
+Queryable via API or workspace.
+Export for SOC 2 and evidence reporting.

 Frequently asked questions